pwatts6060/SuppliesTrackerExternal/README.md

 ![Preview](https://i.gyazo.com/dc858c9708d3da4eb2f5fdcc73d424b5.png)

 ## Ability to save as JSON
-Button on UI will allow user to swap to use JSON.

-All previous entries will not have a date associated with it, as it is not possible to know.
-Anything that happened in the session may get the current time and date.
-This will also save differently into JSON files.
-Each object in the JSON file will be:

-Items:
-	Item:
-		Name:
-		Consumed_time
+Previous entries in normal data entry will not be added to a json file, as we do not know when they were used.
+Will save all data according to the date that they were used.
+This can further expand to the UI panel of the plugin to show what was just used during a certain timespan.